PhD Program Details

 A student who successfully defends the dissertation with conditions to be completed must satisfy those conditions with the approval of the dissertation advisor within one year.

 Any dissertation may be published after the final defense provided that the dissertation submitted for publication is approved as to form and content by the dissertation advisor and also provided that due acknowledgment is made to the University.
-No form of publication, however, shall relieve the student of the responsibility for supplying the proper abstract, the specified complete copy of the thesis or dissertation for binding and deposit in Hillman Library, and the three bound copies for the SIS Library.
+No form of publication, however, shall relieve the student of the responsibility for following the University's Electronic Theses and Dissertations (ETD) formatting and submission guidelines as outlined on the School of Information Sciences’ PhD Graduation Checklist.

-For more information, please visit the University of Pittsburgh Electronic Theses and Dissertations website.
+For ETD formatting guidelines and general information, please visit the University of Pittsburgh Electronic Theses and Dissertations website.
 For deadlines and contact information regarding the School of Information Sciences’ required graduation and ETD paperwork, please visit this website.